Caprice Bourret

-Caprice Valerie Comfort (née Bourret; born October 24, 1971), known mononymously as Caprice, is an American socialite and media personality.
+Caprice Comfort (née Bourret; born October 24, 1971), known mononymously as Caprice, is an American socialite and media personality.
 She is known as an original main cast member on the Bravo reality television series Ladies of London (2014).

 Early life

 Caprice Valerie Bourret was born in Hacienda Heights, California, on October 24, 1971, as the elder daughter of Dale Bourret, a French-Canadian estate agent, and his wife, Valerie Ann (née Pion), an American interior designer.
 She has a younger sister.
 Bourret's parents separated when she was four, and divorced in 1977.
 She was raised by her single mother and has no relationship with her father, who she has called "a good guy".
 Like her mother, Caprice is Jewish.

 Caprice attended the private co-ed Catholic Bishop Amat Memorial High School in La Puente, California, graduating in the class of 1989.
 At the age of 16, while still in high school, Caprice started her first job, waiting tables.